Primary Education (QTS)

 Skills

-Our priority is ensuring that you graduate with a range of professional skillsets.
+On our BA Primary Education (QTS) degree, our priority is ensuring that you graduate with a professional skillset.
 This incorporates;

 • Studying modules to develop both your subject knowledge and understanding the art of teaching.